How the “Notice of Forfeiture” is Published

 Requirements for Notice in Federal Civil Asset Forfeiture Cases

 The first way to provide public notice is by publication on an official government forfeiture site for at least thirty consecutive days.
 Fed.
 R. Civ.
 P. Supp.
 R. G(4)(a)(iv)(C).
+This version of notice is often called the “published notice.”

-The notice must “describe the property with reasonable particularity,” state the deadline to file a claim and to answer, and name the government attorney to be served with the claim and answer.
+The published notice must “describe the property with reasonable particularity,” state the deadline to file a claim and to answer, and name the government attorney to be served with the claim and answer.
 Fed.
 R. Civ.
 P. Supp.
 R. G(4)(a)(ii).

 To satisfy these requirements, after filing the Amended Complaint, the United States must post notice of this action on www.forfeiture.gov for thirty consecutive days.
 To comply with the notice requirements, the notice must: